City of Port Huron/Port of Huron Museum

 Optics: 18??: Fifth order Fresnel lens; now DCB-24.

 Current Use: Active aid to navigation.

 Open To Public?
-Yes, except during restoration.
+Yes, in season.

 From I-94: Follow MI Route 25 north.
 Turn right on Garfield Street and follow Gratiot Avenue to the Coast Guard station and lighthouse.